pnpm: Exploring Core Linking and Dependency Management

 Default hoisting behavior has changed in v10

-.
-For details, see Remove the default option eslint and prettier from public-hoist-pattern option in next major version, which proposed removing *eslint*
+In pnpm's v10 version, by default, nothing including eslint or prettier and related named dependency packages will be hoisted to the root directory of node_modules.
+For details, see Remove the default option eslint and prettier from public-hoist-pattern option in next major version, which proposed removing *eslint* and *prettier* from the default values of the public-hoist-pattern configuration item.

 Core issue of the proposal: